Djuliuss/ArtMarket/question2-CA/finalexam/README.md

 # Question 2-CA

-This folder contains the implementation for Questions 2.5
+This folder contains the implementation for Questions 2.5 (Fabric CA)

-## To generate the CA folders
+## To generate the Fabric CA certificates

 Execute the following steps, in the same order: